Stanley in Page County, Virginia — The American South (Mid-Atlantic)

 Erected by National Park Service.

 Location.
-38° 32.217′ N, 78° 25.168′ W. Marker is in Stanley, Virginia, in Page County.
-Marker is on Skyline Drive (at milepost 49), on the right when traveling south.
+38° 29.42′ N, 78° 25.202′ W. Marker is in Stanley, Virginia, in Page County.
+Marker can be reached from Rapidan Road, on the left when traveling west.
 Touch for map.
-Marker is located on Skyline Drive, in the Franklin Cliffs Overlook (MP 49).
+Marker is located at Rapidan Camp in Shenandoah National Park, at the end the Rapidan Fire Road.
 Marker is in this post office area: Stanley VA 22851, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Prime Minister’s Cabin (a few steps from this marker); Mountain Streams in the Camp (a few steps from this marker); Recreational Pursuits (within shouting distance of this marker); Famous Town Hall Visitors (within shouting distance of this marker); Town Hall (within shouting distance of this marker); Town Hall on Town Hall (within shouting distance of this marker); The President’s Quarters (within shouting distance of this marker); Camp Hoover (within shouting distance of this marker).
 Touch for a list and map of all markers in Stanley.

 More about this marker.
 The top of the marker contains A Map of Camp Rapidan, The Summer Retreat of The President of the United States, and a smaller Map of the Camp in relation to Washington and Shenandoah National Park.
 It contains a caption of “Illustrated map of Rapidan Camp by Edward Stone, circa 1930.
 The Marine Camp and Cabinet Camp (for members of Hoover’s cabinet) were off site.”
 Indicated on the map are the locations of the marker, the 13 original structures, and various streams.